home-assistant/brands/README.md

 ### Missing image handling

-The website can service images with and without a fallback to an placeholder image.
+The website can service images with and without a fallback to a placeholder image.

 ### Without placeholder fallback

 This method uses the plain URLs, **WITHOUT** the `/_/` in the URL path.
-A missing image, will result in a 404 being served.
+A missing image will result in a 404 being served.

 For example: <`https://brands.home-assistant.io/[domain]/icon.png`>